 "_______, are you having a nice time on this trip?"
-Ludwig asked, looking down at you.
-You nodded with a content smile on your face.
+Ludwig asks, looking down at you.
+You nod with a content smile on your face.

-"Yep!
-I can't wait to go to Tokyo~"
+"Yeah!
+I can't wait to go to Tokyo."

-You watched the lively people of Japan pass back and forth.
+You watch the lively people of Japan pass back and forth.
 A mother tending to her crying baby.
 A man reading a newspaper on the bench.
 Two young children giggling, one chasing after another.
-An older sibling scolded them, but you couldn't understand what she was saying.
-You loved the busy hustle bustle of the train station.
+An older sibling scolds them, but you can't understand what she's saying.
+You love the busy hustle and bustle of the train station.

-You and Ludwig were in Japan to visit your close friend, Kiku Honda.
-You could barely hold your excitement in.
-You were in a different country!
-It definitely was exhilarating and all, but also risky at the same time.
-Neither of you knew how to speak Japanese.
-Trying to comprehend it was just as difficult.
-Your oriental friend was bilingual, but he wasn't there to help.
-You were supposed to be taking the train to see him right then.
+You and Ludwig are in Japan to visit a close friend, Kiku Honda.
+You can barely hold your excitement in.
+You're in a different country!
+It's definitely exhilarating and all, but also risky at the same time.
+Neither of you know how to speak Japanese.
+Trying to comprehend it is just as difficult.
+Your oriental friend is bilingual, but he isn't there to help.
+You are supposed to be taking the train to see him right now.

 "Wait here, liebling.
 I'm going to get a map."